bowmnath/cis-457-w22/activities/week-13-ethernet.md

    If not, why not?

 9. Assume all other hosts want to send to A at the same time.
-   If the network is running 100 Mbps ethernet, what is the rate at which data is received by A?
+   If the network is running 100 Mbps Ethernet, what is the rate at which data is received by A?

 10. Give a few similarities and differences between a switch table and a routing